uts-mdsi-ilab2-synergy/addrmatcher/README.md

 Installation
 ------------
 `pip install addressmatcher`

 Data Download
 -------------
- Once the package has been install, the reference dataset needs to be downloaded prior to implementation of the package's matching functions.
+ Once the package has been installed, the reference dataset needs to be downloaded into __the local current project working directory__ prior to implementation of the package's matching functions.

- In the command line interface, in the project working directory,
+ In the command line interface,

 `addressmatcher_data_download`

+The above console script will download the dataset which is currently hosted in Github into the user's directory.
 By default, the country is __Australia__ and Australia physical addresses will be downloaded.
-After execution the command, the 37 parquet files will be stored in directories for example /data/AU/*.parquet
+After executing the command, the 37 parquet files will be stored in directories for example /data/Australia/*.parquet.

+When the package is expanded the matching to other countries in future, the script accepts the argument __country__.
+The dataset of the respective country will be downloaded according to the country argument.
+For example:

+`addressmatcher_data_download --country=Australia` (or)

+`addressmatcher_data_download -cty=Australia`

-Import the package
+Import the package and classes
 ------------------
 ```python
 # Import the installed package